Nate Lowe Player Props: Rangers vs. Dodgers

-On Saturday, Nate Lowe (.452 on-base percentage in past 10 games, 82 points above season-long percentage) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 4:05 PM ET.
+On Sunday, Nate Lowe (batting .417 in his past 10 games) and the Texas Rangers face the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
+First pitch is at 2:35 PM ET.

-He hit a home run while going 1-for-2 in his most recent game against the Dodgers.
+In his most recent game, he strung together two hits (going 2-for-4 with a triple and two RBI) against the Dodgers.

 Nate Lowe Game Info & Props vs. the Dodgers